swoogles/daml/docs/source/concepts/ledger-model/ledger-structure.rst

 like?".
 To answer the next question, "who can request which changes", a precise definition is needed of which ledgers are permissible, and which are not.
-For example, the above paint offer ledger is intuitively permissible, while all of the following ledgers are not.
+For example, the above paint offer ledger is permissible, while all of the following ledgers are not.

 .. figure:: ./images/double-spend.svg